 “Do I still qualify if I split my internet bill with another family in my house?”

 It’s important to note that there can only be one benefit per household.
 Use this household worksheet to determine your household’s eligibility for the EBB program.
 A household is a group of people who live together who share money—even if they’re not related.
 If you either don’t live together or you don’t share money, you are two or more households.

 “I live in an apartment building.
 Do I qualify?”

 Households with multi-unit dwellings (apartments, nursing homes, group homes) may be able to apply.
 A household can qualify because of eligible dependent children that meet the eligibility criteria (see “Who is eligible?” bullet points above).

 The EBB is a temporary program developed in response to the COVID-19 pandemic.
 The program will end once the program funds are exhausted, or six months after the Department of Health and Human Services (DHHS) declares an end to the pandemic—whichever comes first.

 Participating internet providers must give households notice about the last date or billing cycle that the full benefit will apply to their bill (not date specific).
 Households will need to opt-in or request to continue broadband services with that same provider.
 If households don’t opt-in, the internet provider will automatically opt them out.

 Reminder: If you’re already in the Lifeline program, you do not have to provide documentation to sign up for EBB.
 Upon signing up for EBB through the national verifier, a provider will see that the eligible participant qualifies.

 Families across the country use broadband to work, learn, talk with their doctors, and manage their money.
-SaverLife families have had to pay more for and upgrade their broadband during the pandemic and now have higher monthly bills.
+SaverLife families have had to pay more for and upgrade their broadband during the pandemic.
 Here at SaverLife, we know that the EBB is a vital program, and it’s critical that more families know that help is available.